-Let’s talk about Christmas stockings and free pattern, Yes, I know it’s September, however, it’s a great time to have a plan.
-So, I’m sharing inspiration for Christmas stockings.
+Let’s talk about Christmas stockings and free patterns, yes, I know it’s early, however, it’s a great time to have a plan.
+So, I’m sharing inspiration for Christmas stockings in this blog post.

-It was time for us to update our Christmas stockings this year.
+It was time for new Christmas stockings this year.
 Because I enjoy making pieces for my home décor myself, I came up with a plan.

 After giving this project some thought, I remembered having an old tablecloth, that unfortunately shrank.
-This is when I began thinking it may work for the base of my stockings.
+This is when I began thinking it may be a great way to use this for the base of my stockings.

-So, I am going to share a tutorial for how to make Christmas stockings and free pattern too!
+So, I am going to share a tutorial on how to make Christmas stockings and a free Christmas stocking pattern too!

-First thing, I cut square pieces for my stockings.
-Because I enjoy old, time worn pieces, I decided I am going to tea stain the tablecloth pieces for this DIY.
+First thing, I cut square pieces of fabric for my stockings.
+Because I enjoy old, time-worn pieces, I decided to tea-stain the fabric pieces for this DIY.

 - pot of water

 For the most part, tea staining fabric is easy for this DIY Christmas stocking project.